 • Smelling a chemical

-Guidelines for Lab Workers/Photography Subjects in Labs
+Guidelines for Lab Workers and Photography Subjects in Labs

 Individuals being photographed must wear:

-• Full length pants (or equivalent);
+• Full-length pants (or equivalent).

-• Top that covers torso and arms;
+• Top that covers torso and arms.

-• Closed toe, closed heel shoes;
+• Closed toe, closed heel shoes.

-• Properly fitted lab coat, buttoned or snapped to its full length;
+• Properly fitted lab coat, buttoned or snapped to its full-length.

-• Safety glasses or goggles, as appropriate;
+• Safety glasses or goggles, as appropriate.

-• Disposable gloves;
+• Disposable gloves.

 • Any additional personal protective equipment necessary to safely conduct the activities depicted.
-“Staged” photos of simulated lab work should be representative of the real hazards that normally would be encountered.
+“Staged” photos of simulated lab work should be representative of the real hazards that would normally be encountered.

-• Remove excess clutter from bench tops, counters, or other visible areas;
+• Remove excess clutter from bench tops, counters, or other visible areas.

-• Check to see that compressed gas cylinders are properly secured;
+• Check to see that compressed gas cylinders are properly secured.

-• Verify that all visible chemicals are properly stored and labeled;
+• Verify that all visible chemicals are properly stored and labeled.

-• Remove waste items from the subject area whenever possible;
+• Remove waste items from the subject area whenever possible.

 • Remove items from fume hoods that are not in active use.